cloudify-cosmo/cloudify-rest-docs/source/includes/_snapshots.md

 ### Request Body
 Property | Type | Description
 --------- | ------- | -----------
-`include_metrics` | string | Specifies whether metrics stored in InfluxDB should be included in the created snapshot.
-It defaults to false.
+`include_metrics` | string | Specifies whether metrics stored in InfluxDB should be included in the created snapshot (Default: true).
-`include_credentials` | string | Specifies whether agent SSH keys (including those specified in uploaded blueprints) should be included in the created snapshot.
-Defaults to false.
+`include_credentials` | string | Specifies whether agent SSH keys (including those specified in uploaded blueprints) should be included in the created snapshot (Default: false).
-`include_logs` | string | Specifies whether logs should be included in the created snapshot.
-Defaults to true.
+`include_logs` | string | Specifies whether logs should be included in the created snapshot (Default: true).
-`include_events` | string | Specifies whether events should be included in the created snapshot.
-Defaults to true.
+`include_events` | string | Specifies whether events should be included in the created snapshot (Default: true).

 ### Response
 An [Execution](#the-execution-resource) resource representing the create snapshot workflow execution.